WenderHost/nccagent-extras/readme.txt

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 == Changelog ==

+= 1.5.5 =
+* Adjusting the CSS for Marketer photos.
+* Adding a "No Marketer Found" alert to `[mymarketer]` when a user either doesn't have a Marketer assigned or their assigned Marketer has a `post_status` other than "publish".

 = 1.5.4 =
 * Adding calendar link to Marketer's display